aKrRaC/lyricsfetcher-musixmatch/README.md

 # 🎵 Lyricsfetcher_musixmatch

-Lyricsfetcher_musixmatch allows to get the lyrics for your favourite songs right on your terminal.
+Lyricsfetcher_musixmatch allows you to get the lyrics for your favourite songs right on your terminal.
 You just have to provide the name of the song and the artist.
 Implemented using python with requests and beautifulsoup4

 ## Requirements